-Currently we (mainly Jan) are trying to make a system for rewriting outputs for numerical programs in a way that they take as few operations as possible.
-For this we will be applying a completely new method.
-Hopefully there will be some results in the autumn.
-Already we have a first order program which is more classical and gives results similar to Haggies and the external code that was made for the Grace system.
-This is not available yet because it needs extra supporting code and most likely it will change.
-But I have here one example:
+Currently we (mainly Jan) are trying to make a system for rewriting outputs for numerical programs in a way that takes as few operations as possible.
+For this we are applying a completely new method based on game theory.
+At the moment we are obtaining exciting results and a paper will be written before Jan leaves.